damianc/dev-notes/formulas/distance-between-points.md

-# Distance between two Points
+# Distance Between 2 Points

 If:
 - point `A` is at $(x_A, y_A)$